Boronia Hills Reserve

 LOCATIONKingston

-DESCRIPTIONBoronia Hill is within walking distance of central Kingston and accessed via Hutchins Street or Jindabyne Road.
-This bushland reserve displays good examples of threatened plant communities; black peppermint on sandstone forest and silver peppermint on sediments forest.
-Many native herbs and ground orchids occur in the reserve including tiny mosquito orchids, greenhoods, bird orchids, tiger orchids and the threatened Tailed spider-orchid (Caladenia caudata).
+DESCRIPTIONBoronia Hills Reserves is within walking distance of central Kingston and accessed via Hutchins Street or Jindabyne Road.
+These bushland reserves display good examples of threatened plant communities; black peppermint on sandstone forest and silver peppermint on sediments forest.
+Many native herbs and ground orchids occur in the reserves including tiny mosquito orchids, greenhoods, bird orchids, tiger orchids and the threatened Tailed spider-orchid (Caladenia caudata).

 PARKING